stewmanji/poshbot/README.md

 1. Edit variables in the SeleniumPosh.rb file
     * USER - This is the username that is used for login
     * PASSWORD - This is the password required for login
-    * CLOSET - This is the username of the closet to share.
+    * CLOSETS - This is the username(s) of the closet to share.
 This is commonly the same value as the USER.

 2. Run the script: `ruby SeleniumPosh.rb`